luiswirth/bsc-thesis/src/matter.typ

 the edge lengths of a simplex are sufficent information for the full information of a coordinate-free simplex.

+The geometry of the manifold will also get discretized by means of the Regge metric, which is a piecewise-flat (over the cells) metric on the simplicial complex.

 The piecewise-flat metric for a simplicial manifold, is called the Regge metric.
 It only depends on the edge lengths of the simplicies.
 It's a concept that comes from Regge calculus, which is a theory developed for numerical algorithms